leozaur1808/dotfiles/README.md

 **Run the setup script:**

 The setup script will install Oh My Bash, set up symlinks for dotfiles, and configure your shell environment.
+It also creates .globalenv for python in ~.
 ```bash
 ./setup.sh
 ```